Bobscorn/text-sub/feature_list.md

     - click and hold in open space to shoot a laser

     - right click and aim once to shoot a torpedo

+    - bubbles and debris created on impact that float upwards

+    - impact points should break off and float. all components should do this

 ## STRETCH GOALS ##